JoelLucaAdams/aberlink/dev/PostgreSQL database.md

 link to connect from command line: `psql -h db.dcs.aber.ac.uk -U joa38 -d cs39440_20_21_joa38`

 Thank you to Sandy Spence [axs] for setting up access the database.

+## Error `django.db.migrations.exceptions.InconsistentMigrationHistory`

+This error usually pops up when the database has to be updated and the tables need to be rewritten.
+Currently my workaround is to delete and recreate the daatabse to fix any issues using the following commands: \
+`psql -h db.dcs.aber.ac.uk -U joa38 -d cs39440_20_21_joa38` \
+`DROP SCHEMA joa38 CASCADE;` \
+`CREATE SCHEMA joa38;` \
+`python3 manage.py migrate`